isabella232/magic-products-distribution-service/README.md

          3. either a group or user should be returned as a result (under an 'Azure Active Directory' heading) [2]
          4. select this group or user to view its details
          5. note the value for the 'Email' property for use in assigning permissions
-         6. in SharePoint, select the directory for the product (resource)
+         6. in SharePoint, select the directory for the product (Resource)
          7. click *Open the details pane* ('i' icon) from the toolbar
          8. from the 'Has access' section, click *Manage access'
          9. from the 'Direct access' section, click *Grant Access* ('+' icon)